Dancer Education Requirements

-The most common degree held by dancers is Drama.
-3 percent of dancers had a degree in drama before becoming dancers.
-That is over 4 times the average across all careers.
-English Literature graduates are the second most common among dancers, representing 3 percent of dancers in the Sokanu user base, which is 0.7 times the average.
+The most common degree held by dancers is Fine Arts.
+2 percent of dancers had a degree in fine arts before becoming dancers.
+That is over 2 times the average across all careers.
+Drama graduates are the second most common among dancers, representing 2 percent of dancers in the Sokanu user base, which is 3.2 times the average.

 Dancer Education History